ptesar/ethname-pfsense/README.md

 The file name must match the script file name we copied to `/usr/local/etc/rc.d/`, in our case `ethname`.

 ### 2. Enable ethnane
-Enter the following line at the top if to the `rc.conf` file
+Enter the following line at the top if to the config file
 ```
 ethname_enable="YES"
 ```